jperez3/digitalocean-tf/t1/README.md

 * `image` is a DigitalOcean supported operating system (required)
 * `name` is a unique name provided by you.
 I prefer to use the format `NodeType-ServiceName-Environment` (required)
 * `region` is a unique location provided by DigitalOcean (required)
 * `size` is a unique code provided by DigitalOcean to tell terraform how big of a droplet needs to be provisioned.
 The size defined is the smallest server offering by DigitalOcean and is $5/month.
-We're destroy these after the tutorial, so your bill will be less than that. (required)
+We're going to destroy the droplet at the end of the tutorial, so your bill will be less than that. (required)
 * `user_data` is the set of instructions on what to do after the operating system has been installed.
-Of note here is that we're using the template function to call the file from the templates folder and pass through the `hostname` variable.
+Of note here is that we're using the template function to call the file from the `templates` folder and pass through the `hostname` variable.

 ### Terraform Installation and Commands